wesleycamargo/azure-docs.pt-br/articles/security-center/security-center-remediate-os-vulnerabilities.md

 ---
 title: "Corrigir as vulnerabilidades do sistema operacional na Central de Segurança do Azure | Microsoft Docs"
-description: "Este documento mostra como implementar a recomendação da Central de Segurança do Azure para **Corrigir vulnerabilidades do SO**."
+description: "Este documento mostra como implementar a recomendação da Central de Segurança do Azure para **Corrigir as vulnerabilidades do sistema operacional**."
 services: security-center
 documentationcenter: na
 author: TerryLanfear